Featured in...

 Nevertheless, try to reach a decision early to avoid court costs and bailiff fees.
 They can be very expensive so it’s best to confront the debt as quickly as possible at this stage.

-When does a council tax debt expire in Scotland?
+When does it expire in Scotland?

 The period of time you can be chased for a council tax bill in Scotland, known as the prescription period, is 20 years.
 For this reason, it is near impossible for a local council in Scotland not to be able to recover these debts through the courts in time.